 - Responding to Objections from the Prosecutor

 Many people start the process and then have questions.
-How to do this or that.
-The State Attorney’s Office nor the Florida Department of Law Enforcement can assist you.
-Neither can the Clerk of Court, although sometimes they try with disastrous results (they once told me I could not seal a certain arrest – which was completely inaccurate).
-Only a licensed attorney can provide you with legal advice.
+Neither the State Attorney’s Office nor FDLE can assist you.
+Neither can the Public Defender’s Office or the Clerk of Court, although sometimes they try with disastrous results.